UNH 2020 Vision

 The new planning process is led by Provost and Vice President for Academic Affairs David Dauwalder and Vice President for Human Resources and Title IX Coordinator Carol Koziatek, who serve as chair and vice-chair respectively of the Strategic Planning Committee.
 The committee is comprised of faculty, staff and student representatives.
 A full list of committee members can be found here.
 This committee sought input and feedback from all UNH constituencies, including faculty and staff, undergraduate and graduate students, alumni and friends, and members of the greater West Haven community.
 The committee engaged participants through surveys, focus group research and interviews.

-An Executive Summary of the Strategic Plan is available online and the full Vision report will be posted on this website in the near future.
+An Executive Summary of the Strategic Plan is available online.